git-cola/git-cola/share/doc/git-cola/relnotes.rst

 -----------------------------
 * New and improved French translations.

+* The new `Branches` widget makes it easier to checkout, merge, push, and pull branches from a single interface.

 * `git cola` now includes a dark icon theme.
 The dark icon theme can be activated either by setting the `GIT_COLA_ICON_THEME` environment variable to `dark`, by configuring `cola.icontheme` to `dark`, or by specifying